Daniel-Fauland/gcp-cloudbuild-guide/README.md

 Overall, Google Cloud Build is a powerful tool that simplifies and enhances your CI/CD process, ensuring efficient development workflows, faster delivery of features, and improved software quality.

+## Prepare code and create cloudbuild yaml

+Make sure you prepare your code that will be used by the gcp resources later on.
+Then create the cloudbuild.yaml file.
+There you can specifiy which resources should be deployed.
+Keep in mind that all resources listed there will be deployed on every push by default.
+This can lead to errors if certain resources (e.g. Pub/Sub topic) already exist.
+Therefore you need to include checks and conditions wheter a resource should be deployed or not.

 ## Connect your GCP project with a GitHub repository

 In order to connect a GitHub repository follow these steps: